admztech/Digital_clock/README.md

 # Digital_clock

-## This is pratice based project build using the HTML, Css and Js
+## This is practice based project build using the HTML, Css and Js

 ## Features